Seplestr/RestaurantApp/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
-(You might need to create a `LICENSE` file in your root directory if you don't have one.)